-The Fair Funding Review and the 75 per cent Business Rate Retention scheme was again delayed due to COVID-19 and the government rolled forward a further one year settlement for 2022 to 2023 in line with that for 2021 to 2022.
-It is expected that this will also be the position for 2023 to 2024.
-However, due to the uncertainty around this, our Medium Term Financial Strategy (MTFS) assumes no government support beyond 2022 to 2023 other than Baseline Funding and around half of current local growth in respect of Business Rates.
-As a result of this prudent approach to our medium-term financial planning, there should be no adverse impact due to any delay, but this will be monitored and reviewed as further details are released by government.
+Looking ahead, the council set its 2023 to 2024 budget, and its Medium Term Financial Strategy (MTFS) out to 2026 to 2027, in February 2023.
+At the time of setting the budget, the year-end forecast position for 2022 to 2023 was an overspend of £1.4 million and as a result the expectation was that the General Fund balance would be depleted below £5 million.
+The 2023 to 2024 budget, therefore, includes a one-off General Fund replenishment provision of £0.83 million.
+This will now be available to support any further delay in income recovery or increased inflationary pressures beyond those already factored into the 2023 to 2024 budget.
+The future of government funding continues to be unclear.
+The Fair Funding Review and the 75 per cent Business Rate Retention scheme has again been delayed and the government rolled forward a further one year settlement for 2023 to 2024 alongside a set of indicative principles for 2024 to 2025.
+Due to the uncertainty around this, our MTFS assumes no government support beyond 2024 to 2025 other than Baseline Funding and around half of current local growth in respect of Business Rates under the Business Rates Retention Scheme.
+As a result of this prudent approach to our medium-term financial planning, there should be no adverse impact due to any further delay, but this will be monitored and reviewed as further details are released by government.